 Our aim is to ensure that pupils learn in a supportive, caring and safe environment without fear of being bullied.
 Bullying is anti-social behaviour and affects everyone; it is unacceptable and is not tolerated at Godstowe.
 We believe that when all issues of bullying are addressed pupils are able to fully benefit from the opportunities available at Godstowe.
-These procedures are based on the guidelines issued by the DfE in Preventing and Tackling bullying, 2013 updated in 2017 Preventing and tackling bullying

-Also see our Safeguarding Policy

-Safeguarding Policy (based on local authority framework) September 2022.docx In some cases bullying may become a child protection concern.
-However external support can be given to a pupil even if it is not deemed to be a child protection issue.
+Also see our Safeguarding Policy In some cases bullying may become a child protection concern.
+However, external support can be given to a pupil even if it is not deemed to be a child protection issue.